 Top Ten Things To Do

-The 21 acres of natural and developing space at the Monk Botanical Gardens offers a little something for everyone.
+The 30 acres of natural and developing space at the Monk Botanical Gardens offer a little something for everyone.
 You’ll be amazed as you discover this hidden treasure nestled alongside the bustling streets of Wausau, WI.
 The Garden truly is an ever-changing, inspirational experience where you can lose yourself in the beauty of nature.
-We’ve put together our list of top ten things to do at the Gardens and we’re pretty sure it will become your new destination spot for family and friends.
+We’ve put together our list of top ten things to do at the Gardens, and we’re pretty sure it will become your new destination spot for family and friends.

-You’ll find picnic tables under an open shelter overlooking the pond or dine in a gorgeous gazebo safeguarding you from bugs or inclement weather.
-Adventurers can try a picnic in our bi-level tree house or bring a blanket and pick your favorite dining terrain.
-A great outing with family, friends or that first date.
+You’ll find picnic tables under an open shelter overlooking the pond or dine in a gorgeous gazebo safeguarding you from bugs and inclement weather.
+Enjoy a picnic in our bilevel tree house or bring a blanket and pick your favorite dining terrain.
+A great outing with family, friends, or that first date.

-In 2012 the Gardens were gifted with a universally accessible two-level tree house that rises above the Pine Woods and offers a spectacular 360 view of the pond and surrounding acreage.
+In 2012 the Gardens were gifted with a universally accessible two-story tree house that rises above the Pine Woods and offers a spectacular 360-degree view of the pond and surrounding acreage.
 The structure is ramp accessible with aggregate pathways from the main entrance that allow convenient and safe wheelchair access.
-A true treasure in our Gardens.
+A true treasure in our Gardens!